-Taking a closer look at the various elements of the EU's energy policy, a number of observations could be made.
+Taking a closer look at the various elements of the EU's energy policy, a number of observations can be made.
 EU energy policy basically has three objectives, i.e. securing energy supply continuity, securing properly functioning energy markets and promoting energy efficiency, energy savings and the promotion of new and renewable energy sources.
 This latter objective must also be seen in the context of the environmental impacts of energy production and energy consumption.
 Two of these three objectives are based on a more concrete setting and legal framework.
 EU energy markets find this setting not only in the EU Treaty itself and its articles on competition, but also in the 2003 Energy Directives and its further implementing building blocks.
-The same is to be noted for the environmental policy setting, with the Kyoto-commitments and the Emission Trading System (ETS) as major implementing devices together with various directives and EU policy instruments for regulating emissions, energy efficiency and renewable energy.
+The same can be noted for the environmental policy setting, with the Kyoto commitments and the ETS as major implementing devices together with various directives and EU policy instruments for regulating emissions, energy efficiency and renewable energy.

 It should be noted that, so far, a consistent set of instruments for the overall energy supply security, as well as a procedure for consultation and discussion is absent.
 On a sector basis there are some important legal and policy commitments, such as for an oil supply emergency and to a lesser extent for natural gas.
 However, an overall framework for the full energy balance is lacking.
-It would therefore be appropriate to consider such a framework in order to effectively assess supply security policies for the EU as a whole and to improve their consistency and coherency with the other two main objectives of EU energy policy, without immediately having to address the competency issue.
-The process of Strategic EU Energy Reviews presents such opportunities.
-This review has the ambition to "offer a clear European framework for national decisions on the energy mix, analysing advantages and drawbacks of different sources of energy.... and the knock-on effects of these changes for the EU as a whole."
+It would therefore be appropriate to consider developing a framework in order to effectively assess supply security policies for the EU as a whole and to improve their consistency and coherency with the other two main objectives of EU energy policy without immediately having to address the competency issue.
+The recent EU Green Paper seems to propose such a framework for national decisions on the energy mix, analysing advantages and drawbacks of different sources of energy.... and the knock-on effects of these changes for the EU as a whole."

-Such an EU policy review process, based on a common and objective framework where national policies could be discussed and reviewed, would be facilitated by using common preagreed criteria in the context of an overall outcome for energy supply security.
-This process could take place on a country-by-country basis, where each MS should use the common framework reporting its national situation.
-Outcomes then could be assessed in a common peer process, not only for the member states concerned but also for its impact on the EU as a whole.
-The process could lead then to policy adjustments and if needed or desired, even with quantitative targets.
-Though the framework and criteria for supply security will basically focus on energy supply issues, it could be possible to link them to environmental standards as well, such as CO_2 emission reduction targets.
+Standards could be a useful instrument for this EU policy review process because it can found the process on a common and objective framework of analysis.
+National policies could be assessed using common pre-agreed criteria in the context of an overall outcome for energy supply security.
+The process would take place on a country-by-country basis, where each MS should use the standard reporting for their national situation.
+Outcomes then should be assessed in a common peer process, not only for the Member States concerned but also for their impact on the EU as a whole.
+The process could then lead to policy adjustments and if needed or desired, be guided by quantitative targets.
+Though the standards for supply security will basically focus on energy supply issues, it will be possible to link them to environmental standards as well, such as $CO_2$ emission reduction targets.

-Security of Supply (SoS) assessments can be based on quantitative indicators reflecting the energy supply security situation of the EU and its member states.
-This paper describes the development and use of a security of supply indicator that is based on a MS's or the EU's supply and demand structure and can be used for assessing today's energy security as well as energy supply security in the mid (10 years) and longer term (20 years).
+Security of Supply (SoS) standards can be based on quantitative indicators reflecting the energy supply security situation of the EU and its Member States.
+This study describes the development and use of a security of supply indicator that is based on a MS' or the EU's supply and demand structure and can be used for assessing today's energy security as well as energy supply security in the medium (10 years) and longer term (20 years).
 Furthermore, in a review process the capability of the EU and Member States to accommodate short-term supply interruptions can also be included in the assessment.
-Therefore, the framework proposed should include a crisis capability indicator.
-In addition, generic or specific policies for enhancing external supply security could be added as well in the framework.
-The next section elaborates the proposed framework in some more detail into a concept for EU Standards for Energy Supply Security.
+Therefore, SoS standards should include a Crisis Capability indicator that can be developed in a similar way as the Supply/Demand indicator, but that is based on other attributes.